gitlabhq/gitlabhq/README.md

 ### Starting

 1. The Installation guide contains instructions to download an init script and run that on boot.
-After configuring the init script you can run
+With the init script you can also start GitLab with:

 > sudo service gitlab start